magenta-aps/mox/doc/user/api/read.rst

    A Read operation returns a single whole object as a JSON-object.

-   Default is to return the object as it is currently seen, but can optionally be constrained by ``virking*`` :ref:`valid time<Valid time>` and/or ``registrering*`` :ref:`transaction time<transaction time>` to give an older view.
+   Default is to return the object as it is currently seen but can optionally be constrained by ``virking*`` :ref:`valid time<Valid time>` and/or ``registrering*`` :ref:`transaction time<transaction time>` to give an older view.